 - While the child is a minor, he has resided with the child and openly claimed the child as his biological child.

-All States have provisions for a father to voluntarily acknowledge paternity or the possibility of paternity of a child born outside of marriage.
+Many states have provisions for a father to voluntarily acknowledge paternity or the possibility of paternity of a child born outside of marriage.
+This can be done through a state’s established paternity registry or through provisions for voluntary acknowledgement of paternity through forms that are filed with the state’s Social Services Department, Registrar of Vital Statistics or other similar entity.

 Acknowledgment of paternity or registration with a putative father registry ensures certain rights for an unmarried father, such as the right to receive notice of court proceedings regarding the child, petitions for adoption, and actions to terminate parental rights.
-In 10 States with putative father registries, filing with the registry is the sole means for establishing this right of notice.
-An acknowledged father may also seek visitation with the child and usually will be required to provide financial support to the child.
+In some states with putative father registries, filing with the registry is the sole means for establishing this right of notice.

-States differ in the information they need for registration or acknowledgment of paternity; however, the following data elements are the federally mandated, minimum requirements of a paternity acknowledgment affidavit:
+States differ in the information they need for registration or acknowledgment of paternity; however, registration typically includes:

 - Current full name, address, Social Security number, and date of birth of the father and the mother